Byzantine–Moorish wars: Pacification of Africa under Solomon and the First Moorish insurrection (534-543)

 General Solomon, the former lieutenant of Belisarius who was energetic, competent and courageous general, became the new governor.
 He faced a Moorish insurrection and a mutiny in an army led by Stotzas.
 The situation in Africa was so precarious that Justinian conceded to him the civil and military powers that were traditionally divided under the Roman administrative system since Diocletian.
 He became both magister militum and praetorian prefect.

 Solomon was unable to enforce the Emperor's expulsion decrees.
 Shortly after his appointment, certain Moorish tribes, including those of Iaudas and Cusina, revolted and began to ravage the territory, no doubt inspired by the fact of Belisarius's departure.
 It seemed that the Romans did not have the same vision of the ritual of submission that the Moors concluded with Belisarius.
 For the Roman historian Procopius, the Moors did not revolt for no reason.
 Procopius had the same prejudice as other Romans of his time.
 The Moors were considered barbarians like anybody else who were not Greek or Roman.
 He didn't dwell on trying to understand them; they had no reason to revolt, because they had declared themselves slaves.
 For the Moors, this ritual nevertheless represented the recognition of their right to reside in the territories they occupied, also, the promise of food.
 There will be mention, by the Moors, in their negotiation with Rome, that they were mistreated by the Roman power despite past engagements with Belisarius.

 In 536, the general's campaigns partially subdued the Moors.
 Pensions were paid to Moorish chiefs that resulted in them and their peoples not being expelled from their territories.
-Despite a decisive battle at Mount Bourgaon in 535, the Moorish forces remained relatively intact.
+Despite decisive victories in the Battle of Mammes and the Battle of Bourgaon in 535, the Moorish forces remained relatively intact.

 Roman infantry and heavy cavalry were not suited to a war waged against a semi-nomadic tribe equipped with very lightly armed troops.
 Roman troopers were equipped with bows, which led to a fear of direct confrontation.
 Moorish troops were able to wage guerrilla warfare and were able to retreat from large armed engagements without suffering too great a loss.
 The Moors essentially fought a war of ambush.
 The enemy were highly mobile and could hide and retreat to their home in the mountains and the desert.
 Only a persistent and skilful commander could permanently neutralize their forces.

 Africa's well-equipped and trained Byzantine army was undisciplined, was quite small and lacked loyalty.
 Its troops were eager to loot and civilians complained of abuses by the soldiers.
 General Solomon was unpopular as he was considered too severe and therefore did not have the same respect as Belisarius in Africa.
 In 536, a plot to assassinate him in Carthage failed.
 The army mutinied and Solomon had to flee to Sicily.
 An army general, Germanus, a cousin of Justinian, was sent to restore order.
 Solomon didn't resume his duties until 539.